 These were all over town.

-Davies went out early.
-Overnight, about half a foot of snow had decided to dump itself on Reykjavik.
+had decided to dump itself on Reykjavik.
 Thank God for longjohns.
 I did a solo walk beginning at the harbour where I followed the coast around to Solfar (Sun-Voyager Sculpture).

 Like all Scandinavian countries, Iceland's capital is full of cute, colouful A-frame buildings and I spent a short while photographing these.
 It reminded me a lot of the houses on Brännö Husvik in the Gothenburg Archipalego